Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Nonlinear eigenvector problem and uniqueness of the ground state

 \section{Nonlinear eigenvector problem and uniqueness of the ground state}

-This section aims to derive the necessary first-order and second-order optimality conditions of the ground state.
+This section aims to derive the first- and second-order necessary optimality conditions of the ground state.
 In particular, we will characterise the constrained critical points of the energy as solutions to the NLEVP~\eqref{eq:multiBEC} representing the critical points of the Lagrangian.